TomConlin/trouble_w_triples/README.md

 =========
 # All Matches

-For the diagrams I really just want "all matches between sources" irrespective of whether they are canonical, triplet or doublet.
+For the diagrams I really just want "all matches between sources" irrespective of whether they are canonical/sloppy, triplet/doublet, exact/inexact or whatever.

-So classify bold catalognum & sampleid then filter on IC merge but only keep one copy of the overlap:
+We will classify BOLD's catalognum & sampleid then filter on IC then merge (only keep one copy where the overlap):

 	bin/classify-dwct.reb --args "-i data/ID_sampleid.tab" > data/ID_sampleid_classified_all.tab 2> data/ID_sampleid_classified_all.err
 	bin/classify-dwct.reb --args "-i data/ID_catalognum.tab" > data/ID_catalognum_classified_all.tab 2> data/ID_catalognum_classified_all.err